 Maybe I can motivate you to plan your own adventure.

 Are you planning a lifestyle change as well?
-What are your experience decluttering your household?
+What is your experience decluttering your household?
 Tell us about your emotions and struggles with it and leave a comment below!